terryaney/Documentation.Camelot/KatApp.md

 </div>

 <!--
-    When iAge is removed from DOM because rbl-input[@id='iAge'].display is set to 0 it will NOT be removed from state.inputs because the v-ka-input renders its own v-if directive inside the div.v-ka-input element and v-ka-unmount-clears-inputs will be ouside the 'cloned' node.
+    When iAge is removed from DOM because rbl-input[id='iAge'].display is set to 0 it will NOT be removed from state.inputs because the v-ka-input renders its own v-if directive inside the div.v-ka-input element and v-ka-unmount-clears-inputs will be ouside the 'cloned' node.